 Peer to Peer Lending Guide – Where to Start?

-Below are my thoughts on a good place to start if you are still learning about Peer to Peer Lending in the UK.
+Below are my thoughts on a good place to start if you are still learning about Peer to Peer Lending.
 A little history on how I got started with P2P lenders, suggestions on research, what to look for, and what to stay away from.
-Is Peer to Peer Lending safe?
-Read on to find out.

 At the end of the post there are links to information on which lenders I suggest based on your personal strategy.
 This is not meant to be financial advice as I am not a financial adviser.
 I’m simply providing my opinions on what I would do if I were starting out.
 Do your own research until you are comfortable enough to make your own investment decisions.
 In the end, you are responsible for your own returns, and your own losses.